flyingmachine/nanoc-blog/content/essays/open-source-open-heart.markdown

 that that fear became one of the primary motivating forces of her life.
 And I inherited that fear.

 But...
-I've Already Got Enough
+I Already Have Enough
 ------------------------------

-Much of my livf has revolved around trying to get more money.
+Much of my life has revolved around trying to get more money.
 I've run my own little schemes, including creating web sites and an iphone app.
 Open Hercules was another scheme - finally!
 A web app that I can probably make a ton of money on!